dereckmezquita/ds-NLP-network-inference/README.md

 # TLDR (too long didn't read)

+Skills demonstrated in this project:

+1. Experience and advanced use of R language, R Notebooks, and Git/GitHub.
+1. Handling and cleaning unstructured data.
+1. Statistical analysis of text data, and natural language processing.
+1. Network inference with custom made algorithm.
+1. Graph theory; topological analysis.
+1. Graph theory; application of clustering algorithms:
+    - Edge betweenness (Girvan-Newman).
+    - Propagating labels detection.
+    - Fast greedy modularity optimisation.
+    - K-core decomposition.
+1. Story telling and clean presentation of a complex real world personal dataset.

-Here are some the biggest hits (plots) from this project:
+*Here are some the biggest hits (plots) from this project:*

 ## text-analysis.Rmd/html